 What is lersivirine?

-Lersivirine is an investigational drug for the treatment of HIV
+Lersivirine is an investigational drug that was studied for the treatment of HIV

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.6